mojaloop/documentation/docs/community/standards/ai_policy.md

 - Version: 1.0
 - Effective Date: 2026-04-08
 - Author: James Bush (jbush@mojaloop.io)
-- Applies To: All contributors, maintainers, adopters, and participants in the Mojaloop Foundation community and its associated projects, including repositories under the Mojaloop GitHub organisation.
+- Applies To: All contributors, maintainers, adopters, and participants in the Mojaloop community and its associated projects, including repositories under the Mojaloop GitHub organisation.

 **AI Disclosure** This document includes content generated with assistance from ChatGPT 5.2.
 All content has been reviewed and validated by the author.